 If that’s the case, worry not.
 It’s only one and a quarter miles to Hoagee’s Camp, the former site of another group of riverside cabins, destroyed by fire in 1953.
 It is now another well-maintained trail camp, with a few of the old foundations and chimneys of the cabins still surviving.

-If you want, you can skip Hoagee’s and continue back to Chantry Flats on the Upper Winter Creek Trailhead.
+If you want, you can skip Hoagee’s and continue back to Chantry Flat on the Upper Winter Creek Trailhead.
 You’ll be on the trail for one extra mile, and you won’t get any more views of the river, but if you want to avoid climbing back up that steep paved incline at the beginning of the hike, that’s the route to take.

 The Lower Winter Creek Trail, however, is far more picturesque, and has the added benefit of being next to the water for the entire time.
-If you take this route, you’ll pass a few more cabins, cross the water about another half-dozen times, and hike for just 2 miles before getting back to the Chantry Flats trailhead.
+If you take this route, you’ll pass a few more cabins, cross the water about another half-dozen times, and hike for just 2 miles before getting back to the Chantry Flat trailhead.

 Latest posts by Casey Schreiner (see all)